mweidner037/list-positions/README.md

 - More efficiently, a database table with columns `creatorID: string; timestamp: uint; values: (T | null)[]`.
 Here you represent all of a node's values in a single array, indexed by `valueIndex`.
 - A triple-layered map `creatorID -> (timestamp -> (valueIndex -> value))`.
 The methods `List.save()` and `List.load()` use this representation. <!-- TODO: link, at least to ListSavedState type? -->

-Likewise, an Order's state is fundamentally an array of NodeDescs.
+Likewise, an Order's state is fundamentally an array of NodeMetas.
 Some ways to store this state:

 - A database table with columns `creatorID: string; timestamp: uint; parentCreatorID: string, parentTimestamp: uint, parentValueIndex: uint`.
 - A double-layered map `creatorID -> (timestamp -> Position)`.
 The methods `Order.save()` and `Order.receiveSavedState` use this representation.